Duckleeng/TweakCollection/README.md

 # Disable Unnecessary Services and Drivers

 > [!CAUTION]
-> This section is targeted towards **ADVANCED USERS ONLY**.
+> This section is targeted towards <ins>**ADVANCED USERS ONLY**</ins>.
 Improperly following this section may permanently damage your operating system, requiring a reinstall.
 I am not responsible for any issues that may occur while or due to following this section.
 >
 > Please familiarize yourself with [service-list-builder](https://github.com/valleyofdoom/service-list-builder) and thoroughly read its entire README before following this section.